rajnathsah/rajnathsah.github.io/_posts/2019-11-03-Oracle-Pl-Sql-Questions.md

 ##### 5. What is soft parse
 A soft parse is any parse that is not a hard parse.
 If the submitted statement is the same as a reusable SQL statement in the shared pool, then Oracle Database reuses the existing code.
 This reuse of code is also called a **library cache hit**.

+##### 6. What is latch
+A latch is an internal Oracle mechanism used to protect data structures in the SGA from simultaneous access.
+Atomic hardware instructions like TEST-AND-SET are used to implement latches.
+Latches are more restrictive than locks in that they are always exclusive.
+Latches are never queued, but will spin or sleep until it obtains a resource or times out.
+Latches are important for performance tuning.
+In another word, laches are a type of locks.